DennisL68/Git-Wrap/ReadMe.md

 The purpose is to take the edge off the steep initial learning curve for people that are used to graphical interfaces when working with files.

 GitWrap will add a few context menus that allows the user to right-click in the Explorer to perform the most common Git tasks.
+It will also add the current Git status to the top most File Explorer window.

 ## 2. Requirements

-The prerequisites for applying this repo is
+The prerequisites for applying all features of this repo is

 * PowerShell 7.2.x
 * Git for Windows
+* posh-git

 The following provides some enancements to this solution